jafayassine03/Mini-Terminal-Chatbot-Python-/README.md

 🤖 Mini Terminal Chatbot (Python)

-A lightweight, rule-based chatbot that runs in the terminal.
+A lightweight, rule-based chatbot that runs entirely in the terminal.

-This project demonstrates basic conversational logic, user input handling, and logging chat history locally using Python.
+This project demonstrates structured conversational logic, command handling, session-based interaction, and clean CLI design using pure Python.

+Designed to be simple, readable, and easily extendable.

 ✨ Features

-Greets the user without asking for a name

-Responds to basic intents:

-Greetings (hi, hello, hey)

-Mood check (how are you)
+Interactive terminal-based chat interface

+Intelligent response handling using rule-based logic

+Randomized greetings and replies (less robotic responses)

+Basic mood detection (happy / sad input recognition)

-Current time & date
+Displays current time and date

-Help command

-Exit command

-Logs all conversations to a local file (chat_log.txt)

-Clean and beginner-friendly code structure
+Built-in help menu

+Conversation logging to chat_log.txt

+Clean, modular class-based architecture

+Colored terminal output using colorama

 🛠 Technologies Used

 Python 3

-JSON (for optional memory storage)

 datetime module

+random module

 File handling

-colorama for colored terminal output
+colorama (for colored CLI output)

-🚀 Getting Started
-Requirements

-Python 3.x installed

-Install colorama if not already installed:

-pip install colorama
+🧠 How It Works

-Run the chatbot
+The chatbot uses:
-python chatbot.py

-📂 Files

-chatbot.py – main Python script

-chat_log.txt – logs all chat conversations

-memory.json – optional storage for future memory features
+A command parsing system

+Conditional intent detection

+Session-based memory (runtime only)

+Modular methods for cleaner scaling

+The structure allows easy addition of new commands and conversational behaviors.

+🔮 Future Improvements

+Add natural language processing (NLP)

+Convert to a pip-installable CLI tool

+Add unit testing

+Improve conversational context handling

+Expand personality customization

-🎯 License
+License

 Totally free to use!
 Play around with it and make it your own 😄